 - Renewable energy production – PEC Renewables supplies electricity generated by its renewable installations to other organisations and works with external companies to manage the operations, maintenance and financial administration of these installations.
 When we communicate with individuals from these companies, their information will be used to help PEC Renewables to administer these contracts, set up new contacts and keep a record for financial and legal purposes.

-In some cases, PEC or PEC Renewables may provide further information in an additional privacy notice.
+In some cases, Plymouth Energy Community may provide further information in an additional privacy notice.
 We will always let you know how you, or your children’s, information will be used and shared.
 If recording and using your information is vital to the service we are offering you, we will record your information without requesting your consent.
 We do ask for your consent though if we want to use your information in a way that is not essential.
 An example of this would be if we wanted to record and use sensitive information about your health to help us advise you about what help and support is available.

-Your information will not be used or passed on to other organisations for promotional or marketing information by PEC or PEC Renewables.
-The only exception is if you are a member and you have asked to be sent our newsletter or other information about offers available to you.
+Your information will not be used or passed on to other organisations for promotional or marketing information by Plymouth Energy Community.
+The only exception is if you are a member or supporter and you have consented to be sent our newsletter or other information about offers available to you.

 What data is recorded?